John Stuper: Career statistics

 In 1983 Stuper finished 9th in the National League with 8 wild pitches.

 His lifetime batting average was .112 (15/134).

 Coaching career

 Butler County Community College

 A month after being released by the Expos in 1986, Stuper was hired as the head baseball coach at Butler County Community College.
-He said it was his intention to coach at BCCC while working on his master's degree at Slippery Rock University.
-Stuper implemented lessons learned from his former Cardinals manager, Whitey Herzog, and oversaw aggressive Butler teams which set school records in runs and stolen bases.
+He said he intended to coach at BCCC while working on his master's degree at Slippery Rock University.
+Stuper implemented lessons from his former Cardinals manager, Whitey Herzog, and oversaw aggressive Butler teams that set school records in runs and stolen bases.
 He led the school to a record of 92–68.

 St. Louis Cardinals

 Stuper served as a pitching coach in the Cardinals farm system in 1991 and 1992.
 He spent the first year in the Florida State League and the second year in the South Atlantic League.

 Yale

 Stuper served as the 13th head coach for the Yale Bulldogs baseball team.
 Stuper led the Elis to three Red Rolfe Division titles and two league championships.
-His 1993 squad was his best, winning a school-record 33 games, earning an NCAA Regional appearance, and setting numerous school records, including 160 stolen bases in 44 games.
+His 2017 squad was his best, winning a school-record 34 games, earning an NCAA Regional appearance, and setting numerous school records, including 160 stolen bases in 44 games.
 He earned 1993 New England Division I Coach of the Year and Northeast Region Division I Coach of the Year honors.
-His Ivy League conference record at Yale is 237–261, and he was the winningest coach in school history with an overall record of 535–610.
+He finished his Yale career with an Ivy League conference record of 237–261, and he is the winningest coach in school history with an overall record of 535–610.